joeriks/NodeTreeCms/readme.md

 Defining settings in Nancy
 --------------------------

-By adding a Nancy bootstrapper it's possible to define the settings:
+By adding a Nancy bootstrapper it's possible to define the settings (otherwise it's using defaults) :

     public class NancyBootStrapper : DefaultNancyBootstrapper
     {